pratyushpany/Mission-GPT--Reasoning-engine-with-pre-trained-LLMs/README.md

    - Tailored the solution specifically for ISRO’s MSSG department to assist in retrieving insights from mission documents with precision.

 ---
+# About PrivateGPT

+**PrivateGPT** is a production-ready AI project that enables you to ask questions about your documents using the power of Large Language Models (LLMs), even without an internet connection.
+It ensures 100% privacy, with no data leaving your execution environment at any point.

+The project provides an API offering all the required primitives to build private, context-aware AI applications.
+It follows and extends the OpenAI API standard, supporting both normal and streaming responses.

+### API Overview

+The API is divided into two logical blocks:

+1. **High-level API**:
+   - **Ingestion of Documents**: Handles document parsing, splitting, metadata extraction, embedding generation, and storage.
+   - **Chat & Completions using Context from Ingested Documents**: Abstracts the retrieval of context, prompt engineering, and response generation.

+2. **Low-level API**:
+   - **Embeddings Generation**: Generates embeddings from text.
+   - **Contextual Chunks Retrieval**: Given a query, returns the most relevant chunks of text from the ingested documents.

+In addition, a working **Gradio UI client** is provided to test the API.
+It includes useful tools such as a bulk model download script, ingestion script, and documents folder watch, etc.

+---

+### Motivation Behind PrivateGPT

+Generative AI is transformative, but industries like healthcare and legal are cautious about adopting AI tools due to privacy concerns.
+The risk of using third-party AI services that might not guarantee full data control is unacceptable for these sectors.

+PrivateGPT addresses these concerns by allowing the use of LLMs in an offline environment, ensuring privacy and control over the data.
+It is a solution designed for privacy-sensitive environments.

+---

+### Primordial Version

+The first version of PrivateGPT was launched in May 2023 as an educational tool to build fully local and private chatGPT-like solutions.
+This version quickly became a go-to solution for privacy-sensitive setups and laid the foundation for what PrivateGPT has become today.

+If you wish to continue experimenting with the original version, it is available in the **primordial branch** of the project.

+**Recommendation**: It is strongly advised to perform a clean clone and install of the latest version of PrivateGPT if you are transitioning from the primordial version.

+---

+### Present and Future of PrivateGPT

+PrivateGPT is continuously evolving to become a gateway for generative AI models and primitives.
+These include completions, document ingestion, RAG pipelines, and other low-level building blocks.
+Our goal is to make it easier for developers to build AI applications while providing a robust architecture for the community to contribute to.

+Stay tuned for updates and new features in upcoming releases.

+---

+For further details, visit the official [PrivateGPT GitHub Repository](https://github.com/zylon-ai/private-gpt).

+---

 ## Installation